s0rent/DNSCP/README.md

 * Hosts file support

 Limitations:
 * Consensus is only supported for A and AAAA records.
-*Other query types, such as MX, will be forwarded the response from a random DoH server*
+Other query types, such as MX, will be forwarded a response from a random DoH server.

 ## Configuration
 `index.js` contains the following default settings, which you can change as you see fit: